einbahnstrasse/MHL-Physical-Modeling/final-project.md

 * **4th and FINAL EXAM DEADLINE!**: _before_ Week 15:
     - Deadline to receive your final exam is: **Monday 8 July by 20:00**
     - Final copies of your patch / project folder tested and sent to instructor by this date and time.
-* _Grades and notes on final versions will be sent after the semester has ended._
+* _Grades and notes on final versions will be sent after classes have finished._

 We may also schedule **individual meetings** around the time of these deadlines to discuss the progress of your work.